SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ---
 ## BMI160
 The BMI160 is the current go-to IMU for DIY SlimeVR.
-The BMI160 is a relatively new chip with decent performance and good reliability.
+It is a relatively new chip with decent performance and good reliability.

-It is recommended that you use experimental firmware as it improves the BMI160s performance considerably.
+It does not have a magnetometer, but external chips such as QMC5883L/HMC5883L can be used, in the same way [as with MPU](#mpuqmc5883l).
+Like any other setup with magnetometers this is highly experimental.
+Reset times and yaw accuracy with a magnetometer will depend on your build quality and magnetic environment.

 |Reset time |Cost  |Availability|Build quality|
 |:---------:|:----:|:----------:|:-----------:|